openmpf/openmpf.github.io/docs/docs/Feed-Forward-Guide.md

 detection(s) with the lower frame index take precedence.

-`FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` allows you to include detections based on properties in addition to those from the `QUALITY_SELECTION_PROPERTY`.
-To do this, you need to set the property `BEST_DETECTION_PROPERTY_NAME_LIST` in the previous stage of processing.
-This property is a string composed of a semi-colon separated list of detection properties.
-For example, if you want to use something other than `CONFIDENCE` for the `QUALITY_SELECTION_PROPERTY`, but you also want to include the detection with the highest confidence in your feed-forward track, then you can set the `BEST_DETECTION_PROPERTY_NAME_LIST` property to `"CONFIDENCE"` in the first stage, and then set the `FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` property to `"BEST_CONFIDENCE"`.
+`FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` allows you to include detections based on properties in addition to those chosen with the `QUALITY_SELECTION_PROPERTY`.
+For example, you may want to use something other than `CONFIDENCE` for the `QUALITY_SELECTION_PROPERTY`, but you also want to include the detection with the highest confidence in your feed-forward track.
+If the component executing in the first stage of the pipeline adds a `BEST_CONFIDENCE` property to the detection with highest confidence in each track, you can then set the `FEED_FORWARD_BEST_DETECTION_PROP_NAMES_LIST` property to `"BEST_CONFIDENCE"`, and the detections with that property will be added to the feed-forward track.

 # Superset Region